 Future car technologies are touching nearly every area of a vehicle, from dashboard panels and passenger zones to the engine configuration, braking systems, headlights and even tires.

-The cause of change
+The cause of car innovations

 What has been the driving force behind the future of cars?
 Two compelling forces: the call for ever greater safety, and a significant jump in minimum fuel economy standards set to take effect soon, pushing car makers to make vital changes to reach those limits.

-But innovations also result from consumer values, experts say.
+But car innovations also result from consumer values, experts say.
 For example, blind-spot detection allows a car to “see” someone in the next lane via radar or camera technology and let the driver know when it’s safe to change lanes.

 “What’s interesting is the consumer desire for these technologies,” says Kristin Kolodge, executive director of driver interaction and human machine interface with JD Power and Associates.
 She says that despite the extra costs involved, the future of cars is being driven by consumers who “are demonstrating the highest demand for those technologies.”